 Look at that table, eh?
 Maximum points from three games.
 Last 32 qualification nailed on.
 Pepe tripling his goals tally for the club with two stupendous free kicks.
 All’s right with the Arsenal world, right?

 Hmmmm.
 Well a win’s a win for sure, but it really felt like Unai Emery got lucky with his last throw of the dice against Vitoria Guimaraes last night.
+But if you were using the best sports betting sites, you’d have been licking your lips before Pepe’s entrance, had you backed the away side.
 Now let’s genuinely assess the quality of the opposition.
 They were pointless going into the game last night, having lost at home to Eintracht and away to Liege.
+There would have found seriously long odds looking at cansportsbetting.ca if you’d backed a Vitoria victory.
 Granted, in the Portuguese league, things look better, where they are fourth (mind you a newly promoted club top the table, so who can say).
 But even with Arsenal’s shadow team, this should not have been the difficult evening it proved.

 Emery’s team got away with some poor defensive play in their opening group game in Frankfurt, and the 3-0 scoreline looked good on paper.
 Last night, not so fortunate, as Vitoria twice made their hosts pay for mistakes.
 Tierney was caught too far upfield for the first goal conceded, and Maitland-Niles lost possession in midfield for the second, a consequence of the playing out from the back tactic being exploited when the control is not razor sharp.
 In between the two goals, another Martinelli headed goal for Arsenal confirmed Emery has strength in depth in his attacking positions.